pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    ```
    The `mypega-EKS-demo` namespace used for pega deployment can also be used for backingservice deployment that you configured in backingservices.yaml helm chart.

-5. Deploy Pega Platform for the first time by
-installing the pega Helm chart, which you updated in [Updating the pega Helm chart values](#Updating-the-pega-Helm-chart-values).
+5. Deploy Pega Platform for the first time by installing the pega Helm chart, which you updated in [Updating the addons.yaml Helm chart values](#Updating-the-addonsyaml-Helm-chart-values).
 This installs Pega Platform software into the database you specified in the pega chart.

    ```yaml
    helm install mypega-EKS-demo pega/pega --namespace mypega-EKS-demo --values pega.yaml --set global.actions.execute=install-deploy